 (b) The maximum downward adjustment calculated in accordance with 101 CMR 204.10(4)(a) may be no more than 5% of the facility’s rate.
 EOHHS may apply the maximum downward adjustment of 5% in the following rate year for facilities that fail to submit the final report by the due date established in 101 CMR 204.10(3).

 (5) Residential care facilities that have fewer than 1,700 SSI/SSP and EAEDC days (also known as DTA days), based on the most recent cost report data available to CHIA, for a particular state fiscal year, starting the state fiscal year of July 1, 2022, through June 30, 2023, except for the facilities that failed to submit the final compliance report by September 1st in accordance with 101 CMR 204.10(3) immediately following the end of the particular state fiscal year, will be exempt from the downward adjustment established at 101 CMR 204.10(4).
+Residential care facilities that request and receive approval for a waiver because their capital expenses exceeded 10% of reported revenue will be exempt from the downward adjustment described at 101 CMR 204.10(4).
 For purposes of 101 CMR 204.10(5), the RCC-Q minimum paid DTA days will be established by EOHHS by administrative bulletin or other written issuance.

 (6) EOHHS may issue an administrative bulletin or other written issuance to clarify provisions of 101 CMR 204.10, and as otherwise provided at 101 CMR 204.10.